Chilkoot Pass: Background

-The Chilkoot Trail is reported to have spanned between 28 and 33 mi from sea level at Dyea, Alaska to Lake Bennett, British Columbia, elevation 2602 ft.
-(642 m.).
+The Chilkoot Trail is reported to have spanned between 28 and 33 mi from sea level at Dyea, Alaska, to Lake Bennett, British Columbia, elevation 2602 ft.
+(642 m).

-The Chilkoot Pass was an important milestone which travellers had to conquer in order to reach the Klondike.
-The travellers were called 'stampeders,' and some had earlier sought the riches of the 1889 gold rush in Alaska.
+The Chilkoot Pass was an important milestone that travellers had to conquer in order to reach the Klondike.
+The travellers were called 'stampeders', and some had earlier sought the riches of the 1889 gold rush in Alaska.